-With a PhD from our program, you will engaged in a multidisciplinary examination of the social, political and economic forces that affect the organization, financing, and delivery of health care.
+With a PhD from our program, you will engage in a multidisciplinary examination of the social, political, and economic forces that affect the organization, financing, and delivery of health care.

 This training will enable you to choose a career where you will apply research skills to influence policy and have an impact on health care systems.
 Our graduates find meaningful and challenging positions at universities, government agencies, think tanks, health insurance providers, managed care organizations, and consulting firms.